-S2411MS: MATHEMATICS SUPPORT I
+S2411MS: Mathematics Support I

-Course Title: MATHEMATICS SUPPORT I

-Course Code S2411MS NQF Level 5
+NQF Level 5

 Contact Hours 4 lecture periods and 1 tutorial session (2 hours) per week for one semester

+NQF Credits 12

 Course Assessment: 50% of the final mark.

+Examination: 50% (1 x 3-hour examination paper)

+Course descriptions Colo and their equals is allowed by a subject of and a vertice of interrections and an

 Course description: Sets and their combinations: Sets, equality of sets, revision of intersection, union, relative complement, de Morgan's laws and other laws of algebra of sets, proving simple tautologies, the power set, cardinality, inclusion-exclusion formula, number fields, Cartesian products, ordered pairs and relations.
 Intervals on the real number line: Introduction, combinations, types of inequalities - linear, absolute value, quadratic; identification of the respective solution sets in interval form.
 Matrix calculus: Definition, matrix operations, (square) matrix algebras and the laws - associativity, distributivity- that hold in them, invertible matrices.
 Systems of linear equations: Linear systems and their (augmented) matrices, homogeneous and inhomogeneous systems, Gaussian row and column operations, echelon form, rank of a matrix, types of solution behaviour and how to recognise them, matrix inversion with the companion method.
-The concept of function: Definition of a function, when is a relation a function?, domain and range of a realvalued function, injective, surjective, bijective functions, the inverse of a bijective function, odd or even realfunctions, piecewise defined functions, introduction to function graphs, graph transformations, graphical correlates of function properties already discussed.
+The concept of function: Definition of a function, when is a relation a function? domain and range of a real valued function, injective, surjective, bijective functions, the inverse of a bijective function, odd or even real functions, piecewise defined functions, introduction to function graphs, graph transformations, graphical correlates of function properties already discussed.